The United States Food and Drug Administration (FDA) regulates

 to take away is that there is no federal certification

-granted to industrial gases employed
+granted to industrial gases utilized

 for food processing be it freezing, formulation or packaging.
 The gases that are given